Nombolo For Business | Listing Experience

 Customers

-Defining the User Flow with Research Insights
+Defining the User Flow

 Onboarding Task flow

-tension in the design ideas
+tension in the Representations

 One Pager vs. Step-by-step